 - Section 851A (8A) of the Taxes Consolidation Act, 1997, which applies to Relief for Investment in Films.
 This is in accordance with the European Commission Communication on State aid for films and other audio-visual works, 2013/C 332/01; - Section 128F (9) of the Taxes Consolidation Act, 1997, which applies to the Key Employee Engagement Programme.
-This is in accordance with the European Commission approval of the Scheme; - Article 9 and Annex III of Commission Regulation (EU) No. 651/20142, which applies to Capital Gains Tax Entrepreneur Relief, Diesel Rebate Scheme and the Employment and Investment Incentive Scheme; and - Article 9 and Annex III of Commission Regulation (EU) No. 702/2014, which applies to Capital Gains Tax Relief for Farm Restructuring, Stock Relief for Young Trained Farmers, Stamp Duty Relief on Transfers of Land to Young Trained Farmers and Stamp Duty Relief on Farm Consolidation.
+This is in accordance with the European Commission approval of the scheme; - Article 9 and Annex III of Commission Regulation (EU) No. 651/20142, which applies to Capital Gains Tax Entrepreneur Relief, Diesel Rebate Scheme and the Employment and Investment Incentive; and - Article 9 and Annex III of Commission Regulation (EU) No. 702/2014, which applies to Capital Gains Tax Relief for Farm Restructuring, Stock Relief for Young Trained Farmers, Succession Farm Partnership Credit, Stamp Duty Relief on Transfers of Land to Young Trained Farmers and Stamp Duty Relief on Farm Consolidation.

-Note for information: Notwithstanding that the Succession Farm Partnership Scheme (Sec.
-667D of the Taxes Consolidation Act, 1997) is subject to the provisions of Article 9 and Annex III of Commission Regulation (EU) No. 702/2014, the issue of publication will not arise as no benefit under that scheme can exceed the publication threshold of €60,000.
+Note for information: Notwithstanding that the Succession Farm Partnership Credit (section 667D of the Taxes Consolidation Act, 1997) is subject to the provisions of